7 dumb reasons bill C290 hasn't passed into law yet

 With that in mind, here are the seven dumbest reasons that single game sports betting hasn't been legalized in Canada yet.
 1. Sports betting is already legal in every province in Canada.
 You just have to bet in parlay form - a minimum of two games on a ticket in some spots.

-2. Billions of taxable dollars are wagered illegally by Canadians each year.
+2. Billions of potentially taxable dollars are wagered illegally by Canadians each year.

 3. If you really want to prevent match fixing, the best way to do it is in a regulated market.
 Every high profile betting scandal that a Senator has made reference to - Tim Donaghy, Pete Rose, Black Sox - all happened in a black-market betting environment, so they are simply contradicting themselves.